ychclone/blink/README.md

 5. Double click the project name to make it the active project.
 Or right click and select "Load"
 6. Start file filtering and code search on the file and symbol tab
+7. After symbol search in symbol tab or select files in file tab, it can show replace in files tool in menu->tool

 # Advanced Usage